 - A. The Water Pollution Control Division will provide manpower and equipment as required in the support for snow and ice removal.
-Manpower will be qualified and trained to operate the equipment for which it is detailed.
-The Superintendent of City Operations will coordinate required training with the Superintendent of Water Pollution Control. - B. To the maximum extent possible there will be no change in operation of the Water Pollution Control facility during storms. - C. Plowing and de-icing of the interior Water Pollution Control facility (WPC) will be conducted by the City Operations personnel.
+Manpower will be qualified and trained to operate the equipment being used.
+The Superintendent of City Operations will coordinate required training with the Superintendent of Water Pollution Control. - B. To the maximum extent possible, there will be no change in operation of the Water Pollution Control facility during storms. - C. Plowing and de-icing of the interior Water Pollution Control facility (WPC) will be conducted by City personnel.